mysticaltofu/DH150-NATALIEMAZMANIAN/README.md

 Heuristics | Evaluations
 ------------ | -------------
-#1: Visibility of system status | #1: Visibility of system status #1: Visibility of system status #1: Visibility of system status #1: Visibility of system status
+#1: Visibility of system status | Content in the first column
-Content in the first column | Content in the second column
+#2: Match between system and the real world | Content in the second column
+#3: User control and freedom | Content
+#4: Consistency and standards | Content
+#5: Error prevention | Content
+#6: Recognition rather than recall | Content
+#7: Flexibility and efficiency of use | Content
+#8: Aesthetic and minimalist design | Content
+#9: Help users recognize, diagnose, and recover from errors | Content
+#10: Help and documentation | Content